Joystream/onchain-git-poc/design.md

 In response to a `MsgUpdateReferences` message, the server will write the packfile along with a generated index of it to the repository in the KVStore.
 It will also write/delete references accordingly.

+### Handling of MsgUpdateReferences Messages
+When receiving a MsgUpdateReferences message, the server will

 ## Git Remote Helper
 The Git remote helper, `git-remote-joystream`, implements the